Accessibility Tools

 Preparation of this accessibility statement

-We have tested the homepage, content pages and custom pages (searches, custom functionality) by doing the below:
+We have tested the homepage, content pages and custom pages (searches, custom functionality) by checking the following: